 Approved homeowners will be provided a list of qualified contractors in your area who have a contract with NYS to participate.
 HEAP will notify the chosen vendor of program eligibility.
 The vendor will then contact the client to set up an appointment.

-All HEAP components are federally funded, with funding limited and cooling assistance provided on a first-come, first-served basis.
+All HEAP components are federally funded.
+The funding is limited and cooling assistance is provided on a first come, first served basis.

-- Households must have received a 2015-16 HEAP benefit OR have an income that does not exceed the 2015-16 maximum HEAP guidelines.
-Household income limits are listed on the HEAP website.
+Households must have received a 2015-16 Regular HEAP benefit OR be responsible for a heating bill and have income which does not exceed the 2015-16 maximum HEAP guidelines.
+Applicants must be the homeowner in order to qualify for this assistance.